tushar-innovalabs/heroku-buildpack-imagemagick-heif/README.md

     $ make && make install
     ```

-_take a break this will take a few min to install_
+_Take a break this will take a few min to install._

 7. Move the dependencies into imagemagick library: